gmdelc66/primalitytest/README.md

 off the powers of 2 that ECM cannot yet.
 As far as i know, with Alpertons and my library, you have the fastest (or one of the) best python factorization engines.

 ** END JUNE 24th UPDATE **

+** Update JUNE 30th UPDATE **

+I added skiptrace(N) to larsprime.
+This was an intellectual exercise in created a perfect form fermat test algorithmically to see if i could create a fermat test that didn't require random cycles to pass an isprime test.
+It worked! and this is the result.
+Due to me having to cycle N to 0 through an iterative process, it's not very fast and not designed for real factoring, but it's worth reading and looking at to see an algorithm that produces a set of fermat tests that always work based on (s) once (N) reaches 0.

+To use, from larsprime import skiptrace

+For real factoring use:

+from sfactoring import p2ecm.

+That uses Alperton's ECM Engine and this is the fasted python factorization engine because it uses the Alpertons Library.
+It also factors very large numbers fast.
+Once you try it you wont use any other factorization engine for python.

 ** UPDATE JUNE 23rd 2020 **